 Future Sound of London – Papua New Guinea (1991)

-Whether smoking weed and listening to Colin Dale’s Outer Limits on Kiss FM or fucking losing your shit at a rave, this tune had/has it all.
+Whether chilling at home, listening to Colin Dale’s Outer Limits on Kiss FM or losing your shit at a rave, this tune had/has it all.

 My Bloody Valentine – Loveless (1991)